ahstewart/signal-decrypt/README.md

 # Database Decryptor for Signal Desktop

 This is a simple .NET application designed to decrypt the SQLCipher-encrypted SQLite database file that stores the Signal Desktop message data.
-It uses the sqlcipher_export() function to output a deencrypted SQLite database file.
+It uses the sqlcipher_export() function to output a decrypted SQLite database file.

 The SQLitePCLRaw.bundle_sqlcipher package is used to handle the actual database decrpytion.